yangl9/topobuilder/README.md

  You need to build the atom.ff file by your own first, which contains

-  column 1          column 2
+  column 1,          column 2

-  atom number       ff type e.g. CG321
+  atom number,       ff type e.g. CG321

  the sequence of which should be the same as *.pdb.